Yeovil and District League

 The Yeovil and District Football League is a football competition based in England.
-It has a total of three divisions including the Yeovil and District League Premier Division which sits at level 14 of the English football league system.
-It is a feeder to the Somerset County League and is affiliated to the Somerset County FA.
+It has a total of three divisions including the Yeovil and District League Premier Division which is a feeder to the Somerset County League and is affiliated to the Somerset County FA.

 In 1974, Westland-Yeovil progressed from the Y&DFL to the Western Football League where they spent 6 seasons.